ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 # CKBox file manager

-This CKBox integration feature allows you to effortlessly and intuitively insert images as well as links to other files into the rich-text editor content. <!-- TODO: need to be linked once the product page is ready-->CKBox is a file manager and a file uploader that acts as a convenient interface for the cloud storage service.
+This CKBox integration feature allows you to effortlessly and intuitively insert images as well as links to other files into the rich-text editor content.
+CKBox is a file manager and a file uploader that acts as a convenient interface for the cloud storage service.
 The CKBox feature provides a simple integration with this service for the CKEditor 5 WYSIWYG editor.
+To find out more about CKBox, the brand-new file manager, visit the [CKBox website](https://ckeditor.com/ckbox/).

 <info-box info>
 	CKBox is a commercial solution.
 Please [contact us](https://ckeditor.com/contact/) if you would like to purchase a license.
 Let us know if you have any feedback or questions!